maybenotime/maybenotime.github.io/_pages/about.md

 * Constructing new Benchmarks for low-resource language and emerging NLP domains through crowdsourcing and LLMs annotator.

-* Exploiting additional corpus to conduct Transfer Learning and Self-Supervised Learning, improving the performance and robustness of models on CAL (Computer-Assisted Learning) tasks, like definition generation, reverse dictionary, and sentence simplification.
+* Exploiting Transfer Learning and Self-Supervised Learning to enhance the performance and robustness of models in various NLP tasks.

-* Investigating the drawbacks of Large Language Models and their causes, like Hallucinations and Reversal Curse, while endeavoring to develop strategies for addressing these challenges.
+* Investigating the drawbacks of Large Language Models and their causes, like Hallucinations and Reversal Curse, to develop strategies for addressing these challenges.

 Recently, my research focus has been drawn towards the robustness of Large Language Models (LLMs), especially on math reasoning tasks.
 I am also interested in Retrieve-based Language Models and the application of LLMs on various domains.